vives-projectwerk-2-2020/particula.devbitapp.be/docs/firmware/README.md

 ## What pins should I use with a different board

-Choose UART RX and TX pins of your choice for the SDS011 particle sensor and I2C SDA and SCK pins for the BME280 TPH sensor.
+Choose UART RX and TX pins of your choice for the SDS011 particle sensor and I2C SDA and SCK pins for the BME280 Environmental sensor.
 You can add your board with it's preferred pins for serial communication to the `target_overrides` section in the `mbed_app.json` file.